 Out of all the mouse sounds on this page, this is the most difficult to hear!

-If you get close to a mouse… really close.
+Suppose you get close to a mouse… really close.
 Stay quiet… you may hear the mouse cleaning itself.
-It is a bit like a soft brushing sounds.
+It is a bit like a soft brushing sound.

 They might be pests, but they are trying to stay clean(ish).